Many years ago I was trying to get better in softball and I asked a buddy of mine for advice on hitting. He said,

 Therefore, I got the D.

 So what does that mean for my submission?
 Honestly not too much.
 A form rejection tells you very little.
 There are many possibilities.
 He wasn't interested because he just signed someone with a book similar to mine.
 Perhaps he didn't like the story idea.
 Perhaps he didn't get his kid to school on time that morning and spilled coffee on his lap in his haste.
 Perhaps his dog pooped on the living room carpet, and that made him late.
-Perhaps he hates people named Jeremy because years ago someone named Jeremy beat him up in school, and he has since committed to himself never to represent a guy named Jeremy.
+Perhaps he hates people named Charlie because years ago someone named Charlie beat him up in school, and he has since committed to himself never to represent a guy named Charlie.

-For the record I looked this guy up, saw his picture and I am 95.5% sure I've never beat him up before.
+For the record, I looked this guy up, saw his picture and I am 95.5% sure I've never beat him up before.

 But a form rejection is also not the best news.
 It does truly mean the query was not good enough to even warrant his attention in response.
-Without direction I have no idea what to change on the query.
+Without direction, I have no idea what to change on the query.

 So where do I go from here?